springfall2008/batpred/docs/what-does-predbat-do.md

 - **Charge Limit Base** - This is the target charge % in the Base plan (what is currently set on your inverter)
 - **Best10** - The best plan but with the 10% outcome for Solar and Load (worst case)
 - **Charge Limit Best** - This is the target charge % in the Best plan (what is currently set on your inverter)
-- **Discharge Limit Best** - This is the target discharge % in the Best plan.
+- **Export Limit Best** - This is the target to force export to in % in the Best plan.
 - **Best SOC Keep** - The amount of battery you want to keep in the plan that Predbat has made

 ### Predbat modes